Cycling problems in linear programming: Cycling problems for Dantzig's pivot rule

 \subsection{Cycling problems for the largest pivot}

 \begin{problem} The following linear program problem was presented in \cite{ms69}:

 Starting with initial base $[x_1,~x_2]$ and breaking the tie by using the largest pivot, (as is normal for numerical stability), the problem is cycling for Dantzig's pivot rule.
-The optimal solution is given as: all variables are zero and $\min =0$. \end{problem}
+The optimal solution is given as: for $c \ge 0$, $x_1=2c$, $x_3=x_5=c$, and the rest variables are zeros (while \cite{ms69} gives a special solution that all variables are zero) with $obj =0$. \end{problem}

 \begin{problem} The following linear program problem was also presented in \cite{hm04} which introduces two additional constraints to make it a bounded problem: